Skip to content

 claudecode: # for claudecode-specific parameters

-model: inherit # opus, sonnet, haiku or inherit
+model: inherit # opus, sonnet, haiku, fable, a full model id, or inherit (default)

 copilot: # for GitHub Copilot specific parameters